Permissions

 - If user group is selected, you choose a user group or a query

-- If user role is selected, you choose between the different system roles
+- If user role is selected, you choose between the different user roles

 - Configure the Permission, here you select the permission level